csci-1301/csci-1301.github.io/labs/Char/readme.md

 - Dec: decimal, base 10
 - Hex: hexadecimal, base 16

-Base 10 ("decimal") is the system we use everyday, but computer programs occasionally use other numerical systems, and these values are listed for convenience.
+_Decimal system_ is what we use everyday, but computer programs occasionally use other numerical systems.

 Note that the characters are divided in groups, and that there are 95 printable characters.